 Additional Capital Requirements.
 Expected working and other capital requirements are described in our 2020 Annual Report on Form 10-K in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
-We expect an increase in operating cash outflows to secure long-term capacity commitments with certain suppliers of our integrated circuit products.
-At March 28, 2021, other than for the changes disclosed in the "Notes to Condensed Consolidated Financial Statements" and "Liquidity and Capital Resources" in this Quarterly Report, there have been no other material changes to our expected working and other capital requirements or contractual obligations described in our 2020 Annual Report on Form 10-K.
+At June 27, 2021, other than for the changes disclosed in the "Notes to Condensed Consolidated Financial Statements" and "Liquidity and Capital Resources" in this Quarterly Report, there have been no other material changes to our expected working and other capital requirements or contractual obligations described in our 2020 Annual Report on Form 10-K.